ChristofSchwarz/db_ext_guidedtour/README.md

  * Auto-launch always (standard)
  * Auto-launch once (premium)

-The **Auto-launch once** will open a tour (in Analysis mode) once per user (per browser, to be precise, because it remembers that the tour started in the local browser storage).
+The **Auto-launch once** will open a tour (in Analysis mode) once per user (actually, per browser, because it remembers that the tour started in the local browser storage).
 The extension compares the last tour visit of the user with a cutoff date set by the application.
 If that date at a later point of time is newer than the last visit, the tour will restart again.
 That way you can present "What's new" easily.